 When you wake up

-from surgery, you will have a bandage on your knee and probably a drain to
+from surgery, you will have a bandage on your shoulder and probably a drain to

 collect fluid and keep it from building up around your joint.
 You may have a